Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Using the dpkg-divert command

-- Addressing incompatibility with legacy user configurations
+- Resolving conflicts with old user configurations

 - Handling overlapping files in different packages